mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Unsolved_problems.md

 should serve as an index of major outstanding problems, what's known about them, and why they're important.

+Will try to serve this page as a check list, and update the information as necessary.

 ## Missions

 ### iDroid mission limit